jimchen2/indoor_localization_oxford_dataset/README.md

 2. I don't think pure TCN is going to work.
 Maybe utilizing parallel CNNs for input layer might be a good idea.
 3. I am not changing the `Bx`, `By` `Bz` into other forms because I think they yield similar results with all these models(the models automatically fits it), you can do it if you want
 4. I am using the layernorm in the start of the model instead of scaling it manually

+# **Improvements**

+## Variance Too High

+If we use the sliding window approach we can easily like make sure they don't overlap to make variance much smaller.

+## Sequence Too Short

+If the sequence is too short then it performs poorly, improving the sequence length to 200 or 300 drastically improves the performance.

+## Remove Parts of IMU

+Removing the attitudes make the result better a little bit.
+Removing the derivation of attitudes(rotation rate) however, makes the result much worse.

+Removing the user_acc make the result better a little bit.